 Always compare the price you get from competitive energy suppliers with rates available from your local utility company, they could be cheaper.
 This is rarely checked but can offer significant savings.

 It is good practice to manage your usage and demand whenever possible, something you should address with your facilities or operations team regularly.
-If your usage is erratic, that is harder for a supplier to predict so you can expect to pay a higher price than if you had a more stable, flatter consumption profile.
+If your usage is erratic, that is harder for a supplier to predict, so you can expect to pay a higher price than if you had a more stable, flatter consumption profile.

 5. Finalizing the Agreement

 When your agreement is in place, do not forget about it.
 Keep an eye on the energy markets and see how prices are changing in the future.
-Conduct data analysis to get a better understanding of influencing factors on price and monitor the impact of price changes and usage to your budget.
+Conduct data analysis to get a better understanding of influencing factors on rate and monitor the impact of price changes and usage to your budget.
 Keep the finance team regularly appraised with position reporting in case they need to make adjustments to the business plan.

 6. Get Help Where You Need It

 If you want to start buying energy yourself but need help with any of the areas above or any part of your energy procurement process, we are here to help.
-Vervantis pride themselves on providing proactive strategies for energy procurement through our suite of outsourced, on-demand solutions.
+Vervantis pride itself on providing proactive strategies for energy procurement through our suite of outsourced, on-demand solutions.
 Nothing is too small for us to help you with – just ask.

-If you have questions or need more guidance just drop us a line and one of our specialists will be happy to help.
-You can contact us here
+If you have questions or need more guidance, just drop us a line, and one of our specialists will be happy to help.
+You can contact us here.